750 Casino Center Dr. Maryland Heights, MO 63043(314) 451-2244 •

 Learn to Skate Program

 No experience is required.
-The all-inclusive price includes skate rental during class, six public skating passes, a Learn to Skate USA membership which includes a welcome packet, secondary sport accident insurance and more.
-Registration is required at least two days before the start of class.
+The all-inclusive price includes 30 minutes of instruction time by a Learn to Skate coach, skate rental during class, a Learn to Skate USA membership, which includes a welcome packet, secondary sports accident insurance, and more.
+Registration is required at least two days before the start date.
+Please direct all questions to learntoskate@marylandheights.com

 Download the welcome packet here.